 - Follow you around the house, gliding from place to place

-- Make contact calls whenever you’re out of sight
+- Make contact calls when you’re out of sight

 - Dance and bob with you

-Even with plenty of enrichment toys, hyacinths need to spend ample time outside of their cage.
-This should be matched with strict training routines.
+Even with enrichment, hyacinths must spend ample time outside their cage, which should be paired with strict training routines.
 Because they’re so intelligent, hyacinths can become good friends with you.

-Hyacinths are very loyal.
-They will prefer their owner above everyone else and get excited when they see you.
-You may find your parrot dancing, singing, or flapping its wings each time you enter the room.
+Hyacinths are very loyal, preferring their owner above everyone else.
+They’ll get excited when they see you, so you may find your parrot dancing, singing, or flapping its wings when you enter the room.

 During this time, the lovebird will snuggle up to your neck or tuck itself into your hair.
-These parrots can become feisty if they’re not well-trained.
-They may remove your jewelry, tug at your hair, or even peck at your face.
+These parrots can become feisty if not well-trained, so they may remove your jewelry, tug your hair, or peck at your face.

 However, this is usually a cry for attention or a playful way to gain your undivided focus.
-Lovebirds become well-behaved when rewarded with more of your time.
+Lovebirds become well-behaved when rewarded with more time.

 Lovebirds show affection by chattering and whistling.
-Yours will squeak and sing as it explores the home with you, perched happily on your shoulder.
-Even if you place it somewhere else, the lovebird will eagerly fly back to you.
-With a lifespan of 10-15 years, they provide companionship for a long time.
+Your lovebird will vocalize as it explores the home with you, perched happily on your shoulder.

-Lovebirds are territorial.
-They attach themselves to either their owner or another bird.
-With this comes a tendency to show jealousy toward any other pet in the household.
-When you get a lovebird, keep up the training, daily socializing, and positive reinforcement.
+Lovebirds are territorial, attaching themselves to their owner or another bird.
+With this comes a tendency to show jealousy toward any other pet.

 Why Isn’t My Parrot Affectionate?

-Even if you get a cuddly parrot breed, you may find that it’s disinterested in snuggling.
-This will depend on:
+Even if you get a cuddly parrot breed, it may be disinterested in snuggling.
+Whether your parrot is affectionate or not will depend on the following factors:

 Don’t Spend Enough Time With It

-A parrot’s intelligence means that it’s able to form loving, complex bonds.
-However, this also means that you can’t fool a parrot into liking you.
+A parrot’s intelligence means it can form loving, complex bonds.
+However, this also means you can’t trick a parrot into liking you.
 Your pet parrot may not be affectionate if it:

-Parrots value their bonds and take any break of trust seriously.
-Your parrot may stop being affectionate if you’ve:
+Parrots take a breach of trust seriously.
+Your parrot may become less affectionate if you’ve:

 - Given it a small cage and don’t let it out often

-This will reduce how warm and affectionate a parrot will be around you.
+This reduces how warm and affectionate a parrot is around you.

-If you share the responsibility of caring for the parrot, it may choose a favorite person.
+If you share care responsibilities, the parrot may choose a favorite person.
 The parrot will be more willing to cuddle with this person over anyone else.
 If that person isn’t you, it won’t be as affectionate.

 Doesn’t Think You’re A Good Perch

-You may be wearing strong perfume/aftershave that the parrot dislikes.
+You may be wearing a strong cologne that the parrot dislikes.
 Also, if you move too quickly while the parrot sits on your shoulder, it may be too alert to relax and cuddle.

 Not In The Parrot’s Nature

-Your parrot may not be the cuddly type.
-Regardless of its species, it may not be in your parrot’s personality to snuggle up for love.
-If this is the case, you should strengthen your bond with the parrot to see if it warms up to you.
-If not, learn how to share affection with the parrot in other ways, such as through hand feeding or playing games.
+If this is the case, strengthen your bond with the parrot to see if it warms up to you.
+If not, learn to share affection with the parrot in other ways, such as through hand feeding or playing games.